Reddit, the self-anointed the 'front page of the internet,' set to make its stock market debut

 SAN FRANCISCO (AP) — Reddit and its eclectic bazaar of online communities is ready to plumb high-stakes territory — the stock market.

-The company said Wednesday that it had priced its IPO at $34 a share.
-Shares will begin trading today on the New York Stock Exchange under the ticker symbol “RDDT” in a market debut likely to spur a flurry of commentary on Reddit’s own platform, as well as competing social media outlets.
+The company priced its IPO at $34 a share Wednesday and shares will begin trading Thursday on the New York Stock Exchange under the ticker symbol “RDDT” in a market debut likely to spur a flurry of commentary on Reddit’s own platform, as well as competing social media outlets.

 The IPO will test the quirky company’s ability to overcome a nearly 20-year history colored by uninterrupted losses, management turmoil and occasional user backlashes to build a sustainable business.